Updates about Mathcamp 2019

 - We brought a record 128 students to Mathcamp this summer: 60 girls, 1 non-binary student, and 67 boys.
 They came from 31 U.S. states, 3 Canadian provinces, and 7 other countries (Brazil, China, Poland, Romania, Russia, Turkey, and the U.K.).
 There were 65 first-year students and 63 returning alumni.
 (There was record-high interest in returning from alums, and we expanded the size of camp to welcome as many alums back as possible.)

 - We did so much math!
 We ran 127 classes taught by 45 different instructors.
 The topics ranged from "The Combinatorics of Boarding an Airplane" to "Galois Correspondence of Covering Spaces" to "Procrastination".
-Read the schedule and descriptions here!
 Read the schedules and descriptions here.

 - Mathcamp returned this summer to Portland, Oregon, and we enjoyed stunning views of Mount Hood from the beautiful campus of Lewis & Clark College.
 We hiked up to Latourell Falls and down into Ape Cave (a lava tube), played laser tag, explored downtown Portland, and, by popular demand, went to visit the Pacific Ocean.